On Prince’s “The Ballad of Dorothy Parker”

 Prince apparently didn’t know at the time he wrote “The Ballad of Dorothy Parker” that she was also a writer; to me, that discrepancy only adds to the confusing dream the song puts forth.
 Are these the same women?
 Is Dorothy a waitress who moonlights as a writer?
 Does she become a writer after being inspired by the Artist’s violent room experience?
 Who is this girl, really?
 In the way that Breaking Bad fans clamored to learn more about the ugly, tragic story of Walter White, I get wrapped up in the story of Prince and Dorothy every time I play this track.
 If this song taught me anything, it’s that a song does not need to sound polished in order to be great.

-Perhaps my own social awkwardness is why I identify with the recorded “Dorothy Parker” so much; I would never approach someone with that confidence in public.
+Perhaps my own social anxiety is why I identify with the recorded “Dorothy Parker” so much; I would never approach someone with that confidence in public.
 The bleakness of the recording resembles the murky reality of meeting new people: everyone has their baggage, and it’s really uncomfortable and sometimes requires a vulnerability you’re not used to bearing.
-That vulnerability is lost in most popular music; some artists might explore it in their lyrics, but there are few examples where the music and its production take the listener to a place beyond the words themselves.
-Few examples in pop this ugly.
+That vulnerability is lost in most popular music.
+Some artists might explore it in their lyrics, but there are few examples where the music and its production take the listener to a place beyond the words themselves.
+Few examples in pop are this ugly.

 Let’s hope for more songs like “Dorothy Parker.”Posted on May 3, 2016